Trump denies saying he probably had good relationship with Kim

 “The reason there was a delay is because we had several calls and emails with WSJ, starting Friday morning, asking them to issue a correction.
 They refused and so we pushed out our own clarification,” the official said.

-Reporting by Steve Holland; Editing by Jeffrey Benkoe
+Reporting by Steve Holland in Palm Beach, Fla.; Additional reporting by Matt Spetalnick in Washington; Editing by Jeffrey Benkoe and Peter Cooney